Da1sypetals/CUDA-Konvolution/README.md

-# CUDA implementation of Legendre KAN
+# CUDA implementation of Konvolution

+## Replacing linear operation in convolution with KAN-like operation

 ## References: